Private Military Contractor Salaries Revealed In 2025

 So the highest-paying job at Academi is a Director with a salary of $162,754 per year (estimate).The lowest-paying job at Academi is a Base Security Officer with a salary of $46,250 per year (estimate).

-Do PMC Salaries Compare Well To Other Security Jobs?
+How Do PMC Salaries Compare To Other Security Professionals?

 Private Military Contractor Pay vs Security Guard Pay